Itinerary: Milan, Milan Cathedral Duomo, Scala Theatre, Pinacoteca di Brera,

 Do not miss the famous Opera House Scala Theatre (Teatro alla Scala) (pic.2) which is one of the most celebrated opera houses in the world.
 Built in an elegant Neoclassical style and heavily damaged during the second world war, "Teatro alla Scala" was quickly restored and reopened.
 Famous for its perfect acoustics, the theatre hosted great artists like Verdi, Toscanini, Wagner, Donizetti, Rossini.
 "La Scala" is intrinsically linked to the history of opera, as the first performances of many important operas like Norma, Otello and Turandot were held here.
 Every year many stars, politicians, and important personalities still attend its premiere that is one of the most important cultural events in Italy.

 Coming to the museums, we must mention first the greatest Science and Technology Museum in Italy, (Museo della Scienza e della Tecnica Leonardo da Vinci).
-This museum takes up a surface of over 40.000 square metres and displays many reproductions of Leonardo's machines, as well as trains, ships, aeroplanes, industrial machines, even a submarine of the second world war, "Enrico Toti".
+This museum takes up a surface of over 40.000 square meters and displays many reproductions of Leonardo's machines, as well as trains, ships, airplanes, industrial machines, even a submarine of the second world war, "Enrico Toti".

 "Pinacoteca di Brera" (pic.5) is the main art gallery in Milan.
-Its collections are mostly consists of Venetian and Lombard paintings.
+Its collections mostly consist of Venetian and Lombard paintings.
 Italian painting of 19th century is also well documented.
 The most noticeable artists are Caravaggio, Hayez, Bramante, Lorenzetti, Mantegna, Lotto, Tintoretto, Tiepolo, Canaletto, Pelizza da Volpedo, Fattori, Segantini.

 Another interesting art gallery is Poldi Pezzoli, a private museum hosted in an ancient palace not far from the Duomo.
 There are paintings of Botticelli, Canaletto, Hayez, Pollaiolo, Raffaello, and other important artists.